ns96/Crowdfunding_ETL/README.md

 # ETL- Challenge
+ - ETL_Mini_Project_CCullen_NStevens.ipynb is the file that you want to review to see all the code.

 This repository contains an ETL pipeline of Crowdfunding data created using Python, Pandas, and Python Dictionary to extract and transform the data into four different CSV files.
 An ERD and a table schema were created with the CSV file data.
 The CSV files were uploaded to a Progres Database.

 This Crowdfunding ETL pipeline was created in multiple stages: